OfficeDev/office-scripts-docs/docs/tutorials/excel-read-tutorial.md

 6. Run the script.
 7. You should see `[Array[1]]` in the console.
 This is not a number because ranges are two-dimensional arrays of data.
 That two-dimensional range is being logged to the console directly.
 Luckily, the Code Editor lets you see the contents of the array.
 8. When a two-dimensional array is logged to the console, it groups column values under each row.
-Expand the array log by pressing the blue triangle.
+Expand the array log by selecting the blue triangle.
-9. Expand the second level of the array by pressing the newly revealed blue triangle.
+9. Expand the second level of the array by selecting the newly revealed blue triangle.
 You should now see this:

     :::image type="content" source="../images/tutorial-4.png" alt-text="The console log displaying the the output '-20.05', nested under two arrays.":::